Investing in the stock market in India is undoubtedly a good investment option for generating good returns when you have a long term perspective.

 Maintain an emergency fund

-Before investing your money in share market investments and other investment avenues, it is essential to maintain an emergency fund.
+Before investing your money in share market investments and other investment avenues, it is essential to maintain an emergency fund because you never know when an emergency can pop up.
+Emergencies are unpredictable and can emerge unexpectedly in the form of a loss of job or a sudden illness or an accident.
+Lack of money in such circumstances can make the situation worse.
+Apart from the financial stress it can also cause mental stress.
+So, it makes sense to be financially prepared for the same.
 An ideal amount would 3-6 months of your expenses as cash or in your savings account for emergency purposes.

 It is imperative to do proper research and have a sound plan before making share market investments.
 If you don't have the time or expertise to read financial reports of companies, you can seek professional expertise.